 It was hard to believe we were in the desert.

-With its lush trees and flowing waters, Utah’s Zion National Park looked more like Maine’s 2,000-miles-away Acadia than Nevada’s two-hours-away Valley of Fire, where we’d hiked the day before on the first stop of our side trip from Las Vegas.
+With its lush trees and flowing waters, Utah’s Zion National Park looked more like Maine’s 2,000-miles-away Acadia than Nevada’s two-hours-away Valley of Fire, where we’d hiked the day before on the first stop of our road trip from Las Vegas.

 But the towering walls of golden red Navajo sandstone gave it away.

-Like most visitors, we were spending our day in the colorful Zion Canyon, a 2,500-foot-deep gorge in the western part of the 229-square-mile Park, which takes its name from the Mormon pioneers who settled Utah after fleeing government persecution in Illinois during the 19th century.
+Like most visitors, we were spending our day in the colorful Zion Canyon, a 2,500-foot-deep gorge in the western part of the 229-square-mile Park, which takes its name from the Mormon pioneers who settled Utah after fleeing government persecution in Illinois and Missouri during the 19th century.

 Just after sun-up, we crossed the Virgin River via a footbridge toward the Emerald Pools Trails, a popular hike through tall cliffs and welcoming cottonwoods.